Human sacrifice: Greco-Roman antiquity

 According to Pliny the Elder, human sacrifice was banned by law during the consulship of Publius Licinius Crassus and Gnaeus Cornelius Lentulus in 97 BCE, although by this time it was so rare that the decree was largely symbolic.
 Sulla's Lex Cornelia de sicariis et veneficis in 82 BC also included punishments for human sacrifice.
 The Romans also had traditions that centered around ritual murder, but which they did not consider to be sacrifice.
 Such practices included burying unchaste Vestal Virgins alive and drowning visibly intersex children.
 These were seen as reactions to extraordinary circumstances as opposed to being part of Roman tradition.
 Vestal Virgins who were accused of being unchaste were put to death, and a special chamber was built to bury them alive.
 This aim was to please the gods and restore balance to Rome.
 (Note: Burying the convicted unchaste vestal in a sealed underground chamber was also a way to impose capital punishment on her for criminally endangering the city by her religious violation, without violating her still-sacred status: Among other prohibitions, no-one could touch her person.)

 Human sacrifices, in the form of burying individuals alive, were not uncommon during times of panic in ancient Rome.
 However, the burial of unchaste Vestal Virgins was also practiced in times of peace.
 Their chasteness was thought to be a safeguard of the city, and even in punishment, the state of their bodies was preserved in order to maintain the peace.

 Captured enemy leaders were only occasionally executed at the conclusion of a Roman triumph, and the Romans themselves did not consider these deaths a sacrificial offering.
 Gladiator combat was thought by the Romans to have originated as fights to the death among war captives at the funerals of Roman generals, and Christian polemicists, such as Tertullian, considered deaths in the arena to be little more than human sacrifice.
 Over time, participants became criminals and slaves, and their death was considered a sacrifice to the Manes on behalf of the dead.

 Political rumors sometimes centered around sacrifice and in doing so, aimed to liken individuals to barbarians and show that the individual had become uncivilized.
 Human sacrifice also became a marker and defining characteristic of magic and bad religion.

 Carthage

-There is literary evidence for infant sacrifice being practiced in Carthage, however, current anthropological analyses have not found physical evidence to back up these claims.
-There is a Tophet, where infant remains have been found, but after current analytical techniques, it has been concluded this area is more representative of the naturally high infant mortality rate.
+Ancient Greek and Roman authors reported that Carthaginians practiced infant sacrifice, and the question has been the subject of continuing archaeological debate.
+At the Tophet at Carthage, archaeologists have found thousands of urns containing cremated remains of very young children and animals.
+Some scholars have argued that the age distribution of the children and other archaeological evidence support the interpretation of the Tophet as a site of infant sacrifice, while others have argued that the remains are more consistent with a cemetery for infants who died of natural causes or other causes of mortality.